EpicOrange/riichi_advanced/documentation/american.md

   - Players may not declare their own hand dead.
 - If three players are disqualified, the game ends, with nobody paying anyone.

 > #### NOTE: If you play American Mah-Jongg, the rules for dead hands in Riichi Advanced are different from the rules you may be used to.
 We couldn't find a clear description for how most players rule on dead hands, that also covered the many edge cases we could think of (*MJME* was insufficient).
-We also couldn't find agreement among experts on some of our edge cases.
-So, we feel that our own rules here, which avoids all of the finicky rules situations we could think of, are the best compromise we can reasonably implement.
+We also couldn't find agreement among experts on how some of these edge cases should be ruled.
+So, we decided to come up with our own ruleset, which avoids all of the Awful Rules Scenarios™ we came up with, while still allowing players to call other players' hands dead.
+We think this is the best compromise we can currently reasonably implement.

 ## Another Game